mabelvj/doc.scrapinghub.com/api/jobs.rst

 Jobs API
 ========

 The jobs API makes it easy to work with your spider's jobs and lets you schedule, stop, update and delete them.

-You can use the `python-hubstorage <api-overview-ep-dash>` library to interact with the API programmatically.
+.. include:: client_library.rst

 jobs/run.json
 -------------